Welcome to the CAS Memorial Marker

 A Marker Upholding History

-Inaugurated on Juneteenth 2025 in Waryas Park, the C.A.S.
-Memorial Marker stands as proof of this mission.
-Years in the making, the project began as a student art initiative in partnership with The Art Effect, offering young artists of color meaningful creative opportunities and educating the public about the impact of enslaved Africans on Dutchess County’s development.
+Dedicated on Juneteenth 2025 in Waryas Park, the CAS Memorial Marker stands as proof of this mission.
+Years in the making, the project began as a student art initiative in partnership with The Art Effect, offering young artists of color meaningful creative opportunities and educating the public about the impact of enslaved Africans in Dutchess County’s development.

 Every Side Builds the Story